hapijs/hapi/docs/Reference.md

           response) or runtime errors due to developer error.
 For example, to display all errors, change the option to `['error']`.
 To turn off all console debug messages set it to `false`.

     - `files` - file system related settings:
         - `etagsCacheMaxSize` - sets the maximum number of file etag hash values stored in the etags cache.
 Defaults to `10000`.

     - `load` - process load monitoring where:
         - `sampleInterval` - the frequency of sampling in milliseconds.
 Defaults to `0` (no sampling).

     - `plugins` - plugin-specific configuration which can later be accessed via `server.settings.plugins`. `plugins` is an object where each key is a plugin name and the value is the configuration.
 Note the difference between `server.settings.plugins` which is used to store static configuration values and `server.plugins` which is meant for storing run-time state.
 Defaults to `{}`.

+Note that the `options` object is deeply cloned and cannot contain any values that are unsafe to perform deep copy on.

 ```js
 var Hapi = require('hapi');